-The course is offered to students who have already demonstrated grade level proficiency in reading and writing and are interested in pursuing a rigorous course of study that is both expanded and enriched.
-It is an intensive study of American Literature that exposes students to the many works that have shaped American culture.
-Reading/writing assignments include responding to literary and informational text, informational writing, and persuasion.
-Group work and oral presentations are components of this course.
+This course is offered to students who have already demonstrated grade level proficiency in reading and writing and are interested in pursuing a rigorous course of study that is both expanded and enriched.
+Students study poetry, drama, short stories, and novels.
+Focus is on literary analysis; small and large group discussion and informational writing.
+Students complete extended text-based projects and oral presentations.
 Summer reading is mandatory, is intended to enhance your learning, and is factored into the grade for the course.